lfrank01/CircuitPython/Classes_Objects_And_Modules/README.md

   For example, `me = Human("Luke")` takes the argument `Luke` and gives it to the class `Human` to create a new Human object.
 The `__init__` method of `Human` would be run when this line is executed.

-* An anode is the positive lead of the LED (where electrons flow out), and a cathode is the negative lead of the LED (where electrons flow in).
+* An anode is the negatively-charged electrode of the LED (where electrons flow out), and a cathode is the positively-charged electode of the LED
+  (where electrons flow in).

 * A common-anode RGB LED is basically a red, green, and blue LED crammed into one compartment.
-So electrons flow into one of the pins corresponding to a color, and they all flow out of the common-anode pin back to the power source (to the positive connection because electrons are attracted to positive charge and repelled by negative charge).
+Electrons flow into one of the pins corresponding to a color, and they all flow out of the common-anode pin back to the power source (to the positive connection because electrons are attracted to positive charge and repelled by negative charge).